kirnap/ku-dependency-parser2/README.md

 To better understand the code start from ```src/header.jl``` file, please note that you have to provide .conllu formatted file to our system.

+### Pre-trained models
+You may download the parser models from [here](http://ai.ku.edu.tr/models/conll18/parser)

+You may download the language models from [here](http://ai.ku.edu.tr/models/conll18/lm)

 ## Additional help
 For more help, you are welcome to [open an issue](https://github.com/kirnap/ku-dependency-parser/issues/new), or directly contact [okirnap@ku.edu.tr](mailto:okirnap@ku.edu.tr).